drbean/edit/tsailin/pasteur_perspective.md

 confirm that PO has a robust association with departmental collective efficacy.

-Third, the PO acts as a mediator between contextual antecedents and departmental collective efficacy.
-Etzkowitz (2003) considers that the universities provide equivalent institutional spheres on pursuing research excellence and research commercialization could function effectively to coordinate the emergence of conflict of interests in developing the new paradigm of entrepreneurial universities.
-Moreover, the development of overlapping institutional spheres that encourages the development of hybrid entities which they can reconcile seemingly contradictory ideas and practices (Schildt & Perkmann, 2017; Tuunainen, 2005).
-In our findings, university departments with a high degree of PO mean that they could harbor the "opposing" norms and orientations, and they have the capabilities to reinterprets the legitimation of harmony and mutual reinforcement from each goal.
-In other words, the universities provide sufficient organizational munificence and shape a flexible environment that could facilitate the departments to engage in multiple missions.
-They need to develop the PO to coordinate knowledge creation and knowledge utilization in the new paradigm of entrepreneurial universities for better departmental collective efficacy.
+Third, PO acts as a mediator between contextual antecedents and departmental collective efficacy.
+Etzkowitz (2003) considers that universities can provide institutional spheres that overlap for pursuing research excellence and research commercialization and that these can function effectively to regulate emerging conflicts of interest in developing the new paradigm of the entrepreneurial university.
+Moreover, the development of overlapping institutional spheres encourages the development of hybrid entities which can reconcile seemingly contradictory ideas and practices (Schildt & Perkmann, 2017; Tuunainen, 2005).
+In our findings, university departments with a high degree of PO could harbor "opposing" norms and orientations, and had the capability to reinterpret these norms and orientations for the legitimation of harmony and mutual reinforcement of each goal (Etzkowitz, 2003).
+In other words, the universities provided sufficient organizational munificence and a sufficiently flexible environment to facilitate the departments' engagement in multiple missions.
+They needed to develop PO to coordinate knowledge creation and knowledge utilization in the new paradigm of the entrepreneurial university for better departmental collective efficacy.

 **6. Conclusion**